How to transcribe

 Our primary goals are to improve the searchability, readability, and accessibility of these documents for people who use screen readers or other assistive technology.
 We also want to honor the creators' historical reality by preserving the original spelling, grammar, and punctuation.
 The instructions were created with the Library website's search functionality in mind, and with the intention of making these pages a pleasure to hear aloud.

 If there is more than one page in an image, transcribe all pages, one after the other, in the order they appear.
-You can use two hard returns (using the "enter" or "return" key) to leave space between pages.
+You can use two hard returns to leave space between pages.
 This may make it easier for another volunteer to review.

 Spelling and punctuation

-Preserve original text spelling, punctuation, grammar, word order, and any page numbers or catalog letters or numbers.
+Preserve original text spelling, punctuation, grammar, word order, page numbers, and catalog letters or numbers.
 Do not paraphrase the original text, just type what you see.
 Some writers use an equals sign as a dash or to add emphasis.
 You can use an equals sign to represent this feature.
 Dashes and other punctuation can be a little unusual in the early twentieth century and earlier, so just make your best guess on whether something is an en dash, em dash, period or something else.

 If a misspelling will impact the searchability of the document, use a tag to add the correct spelling.
 Only registered users can add tags and review documents, so create an account if you'd like to do either of those activities.